LarsBesselmann/JAX-RPC_Demo/README.md

 3. Open a terminal window and stop the server hosting the JAXRPC-client.

-		~/IBM/WebSphere/AppServer/profiles/AppSrv01/bin/stopServer.sh server2
+		~/IBM/WebSphere/AppServer/profiles/AppSrv02/bin/stopServer.sh server2

+### Fast path: Use the already migrated client and test it on Liberty

-4. Copy the already converted client project
+1. Copy the already converted client project

 		cp -r ~/Student/demo-rpc-ws-project/DemoRPCClient.Modernized/DemoRPCClient* ~/Student/demo-rpc-ws-project

-5. Switch to the client project and review the project.
+2. Switch to the client project and review the project.

 	1. Open the project in VS Code